bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+   Semantic HTML is markup that clearly describes its meanining to the browser as well as the developer.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+     1). display: block; will make an element start a new line.
+     2). display: inline elelments will not take height or width properties.

 3. What are the 4 areas of the box model?

+    Margin, Border, Padding, Content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+    Along the cross axis.

 5. Explain why git is valuable to a team of developers.

+    It allows seamless collaboration with version control.
+As well as a way to push code to the cloud to use across multiple devices.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.